hydpy-dev/hydpy/hydpy/docs/rst/tests_and_documentation.rst

 unit tests defined in subpackage `tests`_.
-For us, maintaining two testing frameworks in parallel has proven to be distracting rather than helpful, which is why we are going to replace all "conventional" by doctests by and by.
+For us, maintaining two testing frameworks in parallel has proven to be distracting rather than helpful, which is why we are going to replace all "conventional" by doctests successively.
 Hence, do not add further "conventional" unit test when developing new *HydPy* features.

 We aim at demonstrating all functionalities of *HydPy* via doctests,